nemith/junosscripts/commit/dhcp-reserve-range/README.md

 addition static-bindings must be inside the dynamic range for a pool.
 This means you cannot reserve a section of the dhcp range to be used only for static-bindings.
-For example you may want 172.16.1.32-47 to be reserved for static bindings only and have static bindings start at 48.
+For example you may want 172.16.1.32-47 to be reserved for static bindings only and have dyanmic bindings start at 48.

 This script mimicks the desired behavior by doing tranient change on commit that has fake static-bidings to "reserve" the range for future static-bindings.
 If